erickpaulus/git/git-commit-folder-diff.md

 │       └── modern ui/
 ├── README.md
 ```

-## 🚀 How It Works
+## How It Works

 1. Use `git worktree` to checkout two commits into temporary folders (`v1` and `v2`)
 2. Locate the folders you want to compare from each commit
-3. Use VSCode or another diff tool to compare the folders visually
+3. Use VSCode or another diff tool (meld) to compare the folders visually
 4. Clean up the temporary folders when finished

----

 ## 🛠 Example: Compare Folder Across Commits